UlrichBerntien/UBackup/README.md

 The BTRFS snapshot will be incrementally copied to the external HDD.
 Rsync will update a copy in the FAT file system on the external HDD.
 This will rescue if the internal SSD is broken.
-Also a rescue is possible if the BTRFS is damaged on source and snaphot.
+Also a rescue is possible if the BTRFS is damaged on source and snapshot.

 #### Typical usage of the backup tool on a small server/PC: